Learn to Hunt

-Iowa residents can purchase licenses through license vendors or through the telephone ordering system (800-367-1188) or the online ordering system.
-Nonresidents may apply online or call 800-367-1188.
+Iowa residents can purchase licenses through license vendors or the online ordering system.
+Nonresidents may apply online.

 Resident permits cost $24.50 and nonresident permits cost $102.00.
 Note: A $13.00 habitat stamp fee and a general small game hunting license is also required for both residents and nonresidents.
 General small game hunting licenses are $19.00 for residents and $112.00 for nonresidents respectively.

 Residents may purchase up to 2 permits (one permit for the youth season for those under 16, or season 1, 2, or 3; and a second permit for season 4).
 Both permits may also be purchased during season 4.
 Nonresidents may purchase one permit for any of the four seasons, but not during the youth season.
 For more information please review the Hunting and Trapping Regulations.